 BACKGROUND OF GCWGA EVENTS AND TROPHIES

 Women’s Metropolitan Championship (WMet), formerly WMAC and GCWAI.
-There are three named trophies awarded during the WMet:
+There are several named trophies and flights awarded during the WMet:

 The Brophy Trophy – This trophy represents a tournament within a tournament.
 Since 1956, any member club having four members entered in the WMAC is eligible to compete for the Kate Brophy Cup.
 Mrs. Ed Brophy was a golfing legend winning 4 national tournaments in 1926 and winning the City crown 1927-29.
 She later became one of the first women professionals.
 The winner of the Trophy is determined from the gross scores during the qualifying round of the WMAC.
 Clubs who wish to compete must sign up their four players prior to teeing off.

-The Louise Kepley Tray – This tray accompanies the original coffee urn that is the trophy given to the winner of the Championship flight of the WMAC.
-Louise Kepley has an outstanding record in local golf, winning several WMAC championships, the city Senior championship, the Ohio state championship, and the Ohio Seniors championship, as well as excelling in many national amateur events.
+The Louise Kepley Tray – This tray accompanies the original coffee urn, and the most recent winners names are engraved on it.
+Louise Kepley donated the tray.
+She has an outstanding record in local golf, winning several WMAC championships, the city Senior championship, the Ohio state championship, and the Ohio Seniors championship, as well as excelling in many national amateur events.
 In 1997 she was recognized as one of Cincinnati’s Legends of Golf.
-She donated this tray when she recognized that the traditional coffee urn trophy was almost full of names.
-Although a tray was originally used as the base of the coffee urn, this tray is meant to stand beside the urn and will be engraved with the winner’s name when the urn has no more room for names.

 SHE Tournament Cup – The SHE (Scholarship for Higher Education) Cup is the traveling trophy won by the member club in the annual SHE Tournament.
 The SHE tournament began in 2008 as a way to help promote and fund the GCWGA Scholarship Foundation.
 Each member club has a Foundation Day Net tournament anytime throughout the season to determine the 4 players to represent their club in the SHE Cup tournament.
 Then at the end of the season, the member clubs come together and compete for the SHE Cup.